GnyaneshB/AlexNet-Implementation-through-a-Transfer-Learning-Approach-from-Scratch/README.md

 # A Transfer Learning Approach using Pytorch

 ## Task
-To predict the class label of the image given as input from the provided dataset (CIFAR-10).
+To predict the class label of an image given as input from the provided dataset (CIFAR-10).

 ## Datasets
 CIFAR-10 Dataset